REPORTING ILLNESS: Help to keep everyone safe and healthy

 - If you need an interpreter phone 119

-If you develop COVID symptoms whilst at school
+If a child develops COVID symptoms whilst at school we will contact you

 If a someone in class tests positive for Covid:

-1. Children DO NOT have to self isolate UNLESS they have symptoms, they can continue to come to school.
+1. Children DO NOT have to stay at home UNLESS they have symptoms, they can continue to come to school.

-2. Monitor your child for symptoms, however mild, and seek a PCR test if they have any symptoms.
+2. We suggest you monitor your child for symptoms, however mild, and seek a PCR test if they have any symptoms.

-Children can remain in school under the new guidance HOWEVER school retains the right to ask pupils to go home if showing any symptoms and not return without a negative PCR test.
+Classes can remain in school under the current guidance HOWEVER school retains the right to ask pupils to go home if showing any symptoms and not return without a negative PCR test.
 We ask you to work with us as this is very difficult to manage within school.

 Please DO NOT send children into school with ANY COVID 19 symptoms.